apple/foundationdb/documentation/sphinx/source/configuration.rst

 ``two_satellite_safe`` mode

     Keep two copies of the mutation log in each of the two satellite data centers with the highest priorities, for a total of four copies of each mutation.
-This mode will protect against the simultanous loss of both the primary and one of the satellite data centers.
+This mode will protect against the simultaneous loss of both the primary and one of the satellite data centers.
 If only one satellite is available, it will fall back to only storing two copies of the mutation log in the remaining data center.

 ``two_satellite_fast`` mode